Uber Driver Arrested After Allegedly Attacking Passenger In Santa Ana

 Santa Ana Police Cpl.
 Anthony Bertagna said detectives are concerned there may be more victims.

-“This individual was brazen in his in his act,” he said.
+“This individual was brazen in his act,” he said.
 “I mean, he chased her.
-He choked her out to where she passed out…”
+He choked her out to where she passed out.”

 Anyone with information is asked to contact Detective Julio Gallardo at 714-245-8378 or gallardo@santa–ana.org or call Orange County Crime Stoppers at 1-855-TIP-OCCS.